Published by Jeremy. Last Updated on December 19, 2023.

 Light Up Night

-Light Up Night takes place the Friday before Thanksgiving in downtown Pittsburgh.
+Light Up Night takes place the Saturday before Thanksgiving in downtown Pittsburgh.
+Note the day change for this event began in 2021.

 Three Rivers Arts Festival